Skilled Arson Defense Attorney in Southwest Washington

 A charge of Second Degree Arson is brought when a prosecuting attorney alleges that a person knowingly and maliciously causes a fire or explosion which damages any building, wharf, machine, dock, engine, motor vehicle, boat, airplane, bridge, crop, timber, fence, or lumber.
 The maximum sentence is 10 years in prison and a $20,000 fine.

-Arson Defense Attorney
+Arson Defense Attorney in Washington

 If you are suspected of Arson your first call should be to the Law Office of Erin Bradley McAleer to schedule a free consultation.
 Speaking with investigators from the police department, fire department, or even your own insurance company can make the situation worse, and anything you say can and may be taken out of context and used against you in a future trial.
 When in doubt, always err on the side of caution and exercise your 5th amendment right to remain silent.